cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 ### Upgrading to 1.20 from a previous minor version

-CloudNativePG 1.20 introduces some changes from previous versions of the operator in the default behavior of a few features, with the goal to improve resilience and usability of a Postgres cluster out of the box, through convention over configuration.
+CloudNativePG 1.20 introduces some changes from previous versions of the operator in the default behavior of a few features, with the goal of improving resilience and usability of a Postgres cluster out of the box, through convention over configuration.

 !!!
 Important
-    These changes all involve cases where at least one replica is present, and **only affect new `Cluster` resources**.
+    These changes all involve cases where at least one replica is present and affect only new `Cluster` resources.

 #### Backup from a standby

-[Backup from a standby](backup.md#backup-from-a-standby) was introduced in CloudNativePG 1.19, but disabled by default - meaning that the base backup is taken from the primary unless the target is explicitly set to prefer standby.
+[Backup from a standby](backup.md#backup-from-a-standby) was introduced in CloudNativePG 1.19 but disabled by default.
+That is, the base backup is taken from the primary unless the target is explicitly set to prefer standby.

-From version 1.20, if one or more replicas are available, the operator will prefer the most aligned standby to take a full base backup.
+From version 1.20, if one or more replicas are available, the operator prefers the most aligned standby to take a full base backup.

-If you are upgrading your CloudNativePG deployment to 1.20 and are concerned that this feature might impact your production environment for the new `Cluster` resources that you create, you can explicitly set the target to the primary by adding the following line to all your `Cluster` resources:
+If you're upgrading your CloudNativePG deployment to 1.20 and are concerned that this feature might impact your production environment for the new `Cluster` resources that you create, you can explicitly set the target to the primary by adding the following line to all your `Cluster` resources: